-Start here with Cook One Search (Our discovery tool) if you have a vague idea of what you need.
+Start here with Cook One Search (Our Discovery Tool) if you have a general idea of what you need.
 The Cook Library Catalog takes you to print and electronic holdings in our library, including books and government publications.
 Make use of other topic guides for library research

 Further down, search principles to remember can greatly assist discovering the right materials for your particular research.